 9. The temperature is too cold for the philodendron

 Philodendrons grow the best when they are at temperatures between 65 and 85 degrees Fahrenheit.
-If the temps are too low, the philodendron can develop brown spots on the leaves, as well as stunted growth and wilted stems.
+If the temps are too low, the philodendron can develop brown spots on the leaves and wilted stems, as well as your philodendron not growing much, if at all.

 Additionally, when a philodendron has brown spots, it could be the result of placing the plant in an area where the temperatures fluctuate drastically.
 This can cause stress and damage to the plant.